-Exclusion criteria includes FSIQ below 70, pregnancy and medical issues that require extensive/ongoing attention by medical professionals.
+Exclusion criteria includes Full-Scale Intelligence Quotient (FSIQ) below 70, pregnancy and medical issues that require extensive/ongoing attention by medical professionals.

 We are here to help.
 Call us at 731.668.7073

 Perimeter of Missouri has partnered with Edmentum, an online/web-based education platform that allows us to develop a learning environment specific to each of our residents in order to promote successful learning.
-We follow traditional classes and are dedicated to providing fun and engaging, research-based teaching resources in language arts, math, science, and ESL.
+We follow traditional classes and provide fun and engaging, research-based teaching resources in language arts, math, science, and English as a second language (ESL).
 Or goal is to introduce products that ignite a lifelong love of learning for students of all ages and abilities.